-The best outdoor places to visit in the Cotswolds
+The best outdoor places to visit in the Cotswolds with kids

 Once you’ve tired your kids’ brains looking around the historical attractions in the Cotswolds, make sure you’ve left enough time to explore the beautiful outdoors.
 There are so many outdoor places to visit in the Cotswolds where you can enjoy the best parks, gardens and outdoor activities that the Cotswolds has to offer.

 Batsford Arboretum is in the north of the Cotswolds.
 It was designed back in the late 19th century by Algernon Freeman-Mitford who had a real love of the far east, and of Japanese and Chinese plants and gardening in particular.
 He used these influences to shape his garden.
 After a time, the garden fell into decline and was restored and added to by Lord Dulverton in the 1950s.
 He added many rare species of tree, many of which can still be seen at the arboretum.